GE 57-ton gas–electric boxcab: Survivors

 No. 100 still survives.
 After the Dan Patch Line went into bankruptcy, its sisters went to a California traction company while 100 was sold first to the Central Warehouse Company of Saint Paul, Minnesota, in 1917, who converted it to a simple electric locomotive.
 It was then sold to the Minneapolis, Anoka and Cuyuna Range Railroad (MA&CR) in 1922 for $12,000.
 The MA&CR owned the locomotive until that railroad was bought by the Great Northern Railway in 1966.
-In the meantime, the MA&CR had removed its trolley wire and converted 100 to a diesel-electric system, using a Waukesha diesel engine.
+In the meantime, the MA&CR had removed its trolley wire and converted 100 to a diesel–electric system, using a Waukesha diesel engine.

 In 1967, the Great Northern donated Dan Patch #100 to the Minnesota Transportation Museum of St. Paul, MN.
-It is currently on display at their Jackson Street Roundhouse in St. Paul.
+As of 2025, it is on display at their Jackson Street Roundhouse in St. Paul.